Skip to content

 Here is how a 28-year-old with a $50,000 portfolio might incorporate real estate:

-401(k) ($30,000): 90% target-date fund 2060, 10% real estate index fund if available in plan
+• 401(k) ($30,000): 90% target-date fund 2060, 10% real estate index fund (if available in plan)

-Roth IRA ($15,000): 55% VTI, 25% VXUS, 10% VNQ, 10% BND
+• Roth IRA ($15,000): 55% VTI, 25% VXUS, 10% VNQ, 10% BND

-Taxable account ($5,000): 80% VTI, 20% VXUS (no REITs here because of tax inefficiency)
+• Taxable account ($5,000): 80% VTI, 20% VXUS (no REITs here because of tax inefficiency)

 Frequently asked questions

-Are REITs a good investment in 2026?
 REITs, like all investments, go through cycles.
 They suffered in 2022 when interest rates rose sharply, then recovered significantly as rates stabilized.
 Over the long term (20+ years), REITs have delivered returns comparable to the broad stock market with higher dividend income.
-If your timeline is long, the current year’s conditions matter less than the decades of compounding ahead.

-How are REIT dividends taxed?
 Most REIT dividends are taxed as ordinary income (your marginal tax rate), not at the lower qualified dividend rate.
-However, they qualify for a 20% QBI deduction under Section 199A, which helps.
+However, they qualify for a 20% QBI deduction under Section 199A.
 Best strategy: hold REITs in tax-advantaged accounts (Roth IRA or 401(k)) to avoid the tax issue entirely.

-Can I invest in real estate through my Roth IRA?
 Yes.
 You can hold REIT ETFs (VNQ, SCHH) or REIT mutual funds inside your Roth IRA.
 Dividends and capital gains grow tax-free.
 This is actually the ideal account for REITs because of their tax-inefficient dividend structure.

-Is Fundrise better than VNQ?
 They are different products.
 VNQ is a publicly traded ETF holding public REITs.
-Fundrise invests in private real estate.
-VNQ offers daily liquidity, lower fees (0.12% vs. roughly 1%), and complete transparency.
-Fundrise offers exposure to private deals not available through public markets and has historically had lower correlation with stock market movements.
-For a beginner’s core portfolio, VNQ is simpler.
+Daily liquidity,, lower fees (0.12% vs. roughly 1%), complete transparency.
+Fundrise invests in private real estate with lower correlation to stock market movements.
+For a beginner's core portfolio, VNQ is simpler.
 Fundrise is a reasonable addition for someone wanting private real estate diversification beyond their core holdings.

-Can real estate crash?
 Yes.
-REITs dropped roughly 37% during the 2008 financial crisis and took several years to recover.
+REITs dropped roughly 37% during the 2008 financial crisis.
 During 2022, REITs fell roughly 25% as interest rates surged.
 Like stocks, real estate is volatile in the short term.
 Over 20+ years, real estate has recovered from every downturn and delivered strong total returns.
-This is why we recommend a long time horizon and holding REITs as part of a diversified portfolio, not as your only investment.

 The bottom line